grafana/grafana/docs/sources/dashboards/build-dashboards/modify-dashboard-settings/index.md

 ## Add a link

-Dashboard Links enable you to place links to other dashboards and web sites directly below the dashboard header.
+Dashboard links enable you to place links to other dashboards and web sites directly below the dashboard header.
 Links provide for easy navigation to other, related dashboards and content.

 1. On the **Dashboard settings** page, click **Links** in the left side section menu and then the **Add link** button.
 1. Enter title and and in the **Type** field, select **Dashboard** or **Link**.